 Population displacement is one of the leading policy issues of the 21st century.
 At least 79.5 million people around the world have been forced to flee their homes.
 Globally, the number of asylum applications from separated or unaccompanied children is now reaching record highs.
 Women and girls are around 50 percent of any refugee, internally displaced or stateless population.
 The worst rates of preventable mortality and morbidity in women and children occur in humanitarian and crises.
-Common challenges for displaced women include access to healthcare, physical abuse, discrimination, sexual violence, and human trafficking.
+Common challenges for displaced women and children include access to healthcare, physical abuse, discrimination, sexual violence, and human trafficking.

 Technologies can help displaced women and children in multiple ways including: digital classrooms and digital storytelling; electronic health records; electronic voucher cash cards; geographical information systems; low cost computers; portable medical devices that enable physicians to run tests including eye examinations, tests for tuberculosis, and the identification of biomarkers for HIV positive patients; social media; SMS text messaging; health surveillance systems; 3D printing such as low-cost digitally fabricated prosthetics and fabrication laboratories equipped with laser cutters, vinyl cutters, milling machines, cloud-based electronic health records can successfully recover health records in case of disasters; and voice enabled technology.

 All of these are being deployed in humanitarian settings today.
 Below are five powerful technologies that are being used to improve the lives of displaced women and children.

 1. Mobile Technology